Adopted Local Development Plan 2015

 Technical Note 1 - Masterplanning - contains information and guidance for developers on when a masterplan is required, what it should contain, and the process involved.
 It also contains a list of the Strategic Masterplan areas identified in the Local Development Plan.

-The Development Plan Scheme (DPS) provides details on how the Council's Development Policy Service intends to take forward the Local Development Plan in terms of timescales and methods of public engagement to be employed.
+The Development Plan Scheme (DPS) provides details on how the Council's Development Policy Service intends to take forward preparation of Local Development Plan 2 in terms of timescales and methods of public engagement to be employed.